Deep Vein Thrombosis (DVT) Treatments

 A sedentary lifestyle increases the risk of blood pooling into veins.
 Even if your work involves sitting or standing for hours, make sure you take a break to exercise your legs.
 Exercise helps in promoting blood flow, reducing the risk of a clot.

-A compression sock will help in preventing blood pooling and clotting.
-Compression socks are available in different compression strengths and lengths.
+Compression stockings will help prevent blood pooling and clotting.
+They are available in different compression strengths and lengths.
 While you may find them at a local drug store, going to your doctor will help you find a model that meets your needs.

 Blood-thinning medication can help in reducing the risks of clotting before and after surgery.